jasperpanten/fourcore_transloc/README.md

 ## snRNA-Seq of liver cells
 The preprocessing of sci-rnaseq on liver cells was done using the sci-rocket pipeline (https://github.com/odomlab2/sci-rocket/tree/main).
-The scripts to process the data and generate main and supplemental figures will be available shortly.
+The sn_rna_seq folder contains the scripts used to process the data and generate main and supplemental figures.

 ## Contact
 Jasper Panten (j.panten@dkfz-heidelberg.de)